sam-maverick/messageme/README.md

 # License

-This work is licensed under the CC BY 4.0.
+This work is licensed under CC BY 4.0.
 See [LICENSE](LICENSE) for more details.